warrior1724/strongbolt/README.md

 Strongbolt perform high level authorization on controllers, to avoid testing more granular authorization and increase the performance.
 For instance, if an user cannot find any Movies, he certainly won't be able to find the movie with the specific id 5.

-You can disable the high level authorization checks by using:
+You can disable the high level authorization checks by using in the controllers:

 ```ruby
 skip_controller_authorization,
 skip_controller_authorization, only: [:index]
 skip_controller_authorization, except: [:update]
 ```

+You can also specify a list of controllers in the initializer.
+It is useful for third-party controllers, like devise for instance.

 You can also skip ALL authorization checks (BAD IDEA) using: